google/or-tools/ortools/dotnet/README.md

     <CopyToOutputDirectory>PreserveNewest</CopyToOutputDirectory>
   </Content>
   ```
-* Generate the runtime package to a defined directory (i.e. so later in meta
+* Generate the runtime package to a defined directory (i.e. so later in
-  Google.OrTools package we will be able to locate it)
+  `Google.OrTools` package we will be able to locate it)
   ```xml
   <PackageOutputPath>{...}/packages</PackageOutputPath>
   ```